aws-samples/aws-serverless-workshops/WebApplication/README.md

 Now we can get into the meat and bones of our infrastructure.
 To start off, we can specify the stanzas to provision our lambda function.

 Copy and paste the yml snippet below in the serverless.yml file.
 This is what you need to specify for each new lambda function you intend on creating.
 The <b>RocksHandler</b> stanza is the unique resource name and can be set to any appropriate value you see fit.
 For the purpose of this tutorial, we just leave it at that.

+You find comprehensive documentation on serverless <a href="https://serverless.com/framework/docs/providers/aws/guide/functions/">functions</a> if you want to know its full capabilities.

 ```YAML
 functions: